-Often, a young woman decides on having breast augmentation surgery before she is ready to become a mother.
+Often, a young woman decides on working with a breast augmentation surgeon before she is ready to become a mother.
 But, when the time comes, she is concerned if her choice means she cannot breastfeed her infant.
 Unfortunately, no one can guarantee a positive outcome with breastfeeding.
 Other times breastfeeding is no problem at all.
 The answer is – no one knows for sure.

 The inability to be able to breastfeed is more prominent in women who have breast reduction surgery than in women who have had breast augmentation surgery.
 When you have a breast augmentation procedure, you do not lose any milk glands.
 Nothing is removed.
 The implants are not the issue.
 The invasion of the breast is the only thing that could be a problem.
 Those problems are usually due to sensitivity issues and the way your milk comes in after child birth.